Trimester 2 – 2024

 Greg is an old bloke who lives in southwest Sydney.
 He is Head Teacher Science at Cabramatta High School and recently retired as pastor of Cabramatta Vineyard Church which he planted with his wife Diane in 1995.

-They have two sons at university.
-Greg studied chemistry at UNE and biblical studies at Regent College, Vancouver.
-He spent many years introducing young people from diverse backgrounds to life under God’s generous rule.
+people from diverse backgrounds to life under God’s generous rule.
 He loves training people to do the works of the kingdom in the power of the Holy Spirit.
 He also loves books, beaches, the bush, bird watching and soccer.